How to choose the right Kitesurfing

-Selecting the right equipment for your kiteboarding cruise is absolutely essential to ensure both your safety and maximum enjoyment on the water.
+As a guest on one of our Kitesurfing Cruises you always have the choice of either travelling light and renting the latest DUOTONE Gear from us, or bringing your own choice of equipment to the boat.
+Selecting the right equipment for your kiteboarding cruise though, is absolutely essential to ensure both your safety and maximum enjoyment on the water.
 The ideal gear setup should be carefully matched to your skill level, the specific conditions of your destination, and your personal riding style.

 Kites: The Heart of Your Setup